LNG, coal lead 2021 commodities rally as markets eye COVID-19 for next move

 RALLYING AGRICULTURE MARKETS

-Chicago soybeans Sv1 rose for a third year in a row, corn Cv1 by nearly 25% and wheat Wv1 by more than 20%.
+Chicago soybeans Sv1 rose for a third year in a row, corn Cv1 by 22% and wheat Wv1 by more than 20%.

 Supply constraints due to adverse weather and strong demand generally boosted agricultural markets.